MarcCoquand/Blog/site/posts/cardinality.md

 }
 ```

-Our program specified three different colors; red, green and blue.
+Our specification specified three different colors: red, green and blue.
 `imImpossible` seems to be both blue and red at the same time.
-Should we
-represent it as purple?
-No, that was not in the specification.
 Our choice of
 representation for color has made it possible for _invalid data_ to exist.
+This
-This is a potential source of bugs.
+is a potential source of bugs.
+How else might we have represented colors?
+By

-Now, how else might we have represented colors?
-By using Union types.
-Check out
+using Union types.
-the following type

 ```
 type GoodColor = Blue | Green | Red